Kapia/PsyTranslations/pages/blog/blog_7_I_Psychology_translation_as_a_specialism.md

 </p>

 <p>Psychology as a discipline is replete with obscure terminology that makes little sense to the nonprofessional.
 Similarly, there&rsquo;s a risk of misunderstanding a term that is used in everyday language but that has a specific meaning in psychology; the word &ldquo;punishment&rdquo; is a case in point.
 As a layman term, it means unwanted (or even painful) consequences and usually refers to the person (&ldquo;his parents punished him&rdquo;).
 But on the technical side, it&rsquo;s part of the operant conditioning terminology and psychologist use it referring to behavior.
 It means something very specific: the process in which the consequences that follow a behavior make the behavior less probable to be repeated in the future.</p>
-<p>Some disciplines, like neuropsychology, are part of neurosciences.
+<p>Some disciplines, like <a href="https://psytranslations.com/blog/blog-10-what-is-neuropsychology-translation">neuropsychology</a>, are part of neurosciences.
 A translation in this field would require some knowledge of neuroanatomy, neurophysiology, and psychometrics.</p>
 <p>Psychometrics is a branch of psychology that relies heavily on calculations, data analysis, and the use of specialized software.
-It&rsquo;s also vital for understanding routinely translated instruments in clinical research, like Patient-Reported Outcome Measures (PROMs).</p>
+It&rsquo;s also vital for understanding routinely translated instruments in clinical research, like clinical outcome assessments (COAs).</p>
 <p>Another example is social psychology translations, where the translator might need some understanding of current trends in other areas of social sciences (e.g., anthropology, sociology).</p>

 <p  style="scroll-margin-top: 50px" id="anchor-3"><span></p>